jhu-lcsr/good_robot/README.md

 ## Training CoSTAR Visual Stacking

-Details of our specific training and test runs as well as commands are found on the [costar visual stacking github releases page](https://github.com/jhu-lcsr/costar_visual_stacking/releases).
+Details of our specific training and test runs, command line commands, pre-trained models, and logged data with images are on the [costar visual stacking github releases page](https://github.com/jhu-lcsr/costar_visual_stacking/releases).

 ### Starting the V-REP Simulation